sahelyiyi/FederatedLearning/README.md

 For running your own primal and dual optimizers you can inherit a class from `class Optimizer` and `class Penalty` respectively.

+This Algorithm does not need any particular computational resource type and all the experiments have run in my own laptop, just the bottleneck could be RAM, if you have a dataset such that its network has a large number of nodes/edges, you might need to run this algorithm in a server with the needed RAM.

 ## Requirements

 To install requirements: